-It is recommended to keep a copy of the Sociology syllabus while preparing for this optional subject so that candidates won’t miss out on important topics.
+Keeping a copy of the Sociology syllabus while preparing for this optional subject is recommended so that candidates won’t miss out on important topics.

 UPSC Sociology Syllabus UPSC Paper 1

-Paper 1 of the UPSC Sociology optional syllabus includes fundamentals of Sociology such as social changes in modern society, religion & society, politics & society, works & economic life, sociological thinkers, etc. Candidates can take a look at the complete Sociology optional syllabus for UPSC Paper 1 below.
+Paper 1 of the UPSC Sociology optional syllabus includes fundamentals of Sociology such as social changes in modern society, religion & society, politics & society, works & economic life, sociological thinkers, etc. Candidates can check out the complete Sociology optional syllabus for UPSC Paper 1 below.

 UPSC Sociology Syllabus Paper 2

 Paper 2 of the UPSC Sociology syllabus introduces Indian society, social structure, and social changes in India.
-Gaining insights on these topics would be helpful in the preparation of the GS papers of the UPSC Mains Syllabus as well.
+Gaining insights on these topics would also help prepare the GS papers of the UPSC Mains Syllabus.
 Below candidates can check out the complete Sociology Syllabus for UPSC Mains paper-2.

 Understanding the Sociology Optional Syllabus for UPSC

-The highlights of the UPSC Sociology Syllabus are mentioned below that would help the candidates to develop a proper understanding of the syllabus.
+The highlights of the UPSC Sociology Syllabus are mentioned below, which would help the candidates to develop a proper understanding of the syllabus.

-Difficulty Level- Mots of the topics covered in the syllabus are easy to understand.
-Even a beginner with no background knowledge in Sociology can master most of the topics with ease.
-But a few topics would be hard to understand i.e. modernization of Indian tradition and ethnic movements etc.
+Difficulty Level - Most of the topics covered in the syllabus are easy to understand.
+Even a beginner with no background knowledge in Sociology can master most of the topics.
+But a few topics would be hard to understand, i.e. modernization of Indian tradition and ethnic movements etc.

 Structure of UPSC Sociology Syllabus Paper-1

-The paper 1 includes a total of 10 units which are mainly divided into 4 sections such as
+Paper 1 includes a total of 10 units which are mainly divided into 4 sections, such as

-- Social Changes- this unit gives major emphasis on the changes in society due to the impact of education, science & technology, education, and mass media.
+- Social Changes- this unit emphasizes the changes in society due to the impact of education, science & technology, education, and mass media.